George Miller's unrealized projects

-The following is a list of unproduced George Miller projects in roughly chronological order.
 During a career that has spanned over 40 years, George Miller has worked on projects which never progressed beyond the pre-production stage under his direction.
 A few of the projects were made after he had left production.

 1980s

 Roxanne

-Following Mad Max, Miller was offered plenty of Hollywood jobs, but he turned most of them down he wanted to develop a rock and roll movie, the working title of which was Roxanne.
+Following Mad Max, Miller was offered plenty of Hollywood jobs, but he turned most of them down because he wanted to develop a rock and roll movie, the working title of which was Roxanne.
 After working together on the novelization of Mad Max, Miller and Terry Hayes teamed up in Los Angeles to write Roxanne, but the script was ultimately shelved.
-His would instead go on and direct Mad Max 2.
+He would instead go on and direct Mad Max 2.